 When someone is working from home, permanently or temporarily, as an employer you must consider:

-There will always be greater risks for lone workers with no direct supervision or anyone to help them if things go wrong and this must also be taken into account as part of your decision making around can the work be done safely?
+There will always be greater risks for lone workers with no direct supervision or anyone to help them if things go wrong and this must also be taken into account as part of your decision-making around can the work be done safely.
 To address this you need to undertake a generic home worker risk assessment for all employees working from home.

 There is no increased risk from Display Screen Equipment (DSE) work for those working at home temporarily.
 So in that situation, employers do not need to do home workstation assessments.
 For those people who are working at home on a long-term basis, the risks associated with using Display Screen Equipment (DSE) must be controlled.

-Generally speaking, temporary working can be considered 3 to 4 weeks and long term anything over that period, this means if your staff are at home for over 4 weeks, you will have to complete worker specific risk assessments covering:
+Generally speaking, temporary working can be considered 3 to 4 weeks and long term anything over that period, this means if your staff are at home for over 4 weeks, you will have to complete worker-specific risk assessments covering:

 You are not responsible for their domestic arrangements, just the work-related issues, such as equipment, substances, hazardous substances etc.

-Below are some example steps you can take to encourage staff to reduce the risks from display screen work, for both temporary and long term home working.
+Below are some example steps you can take to encourage staff to reduce the risks from display screen work, for both temporary and long-term home working.

-Monitor and measure the wellbeing of your home workers.
+Monitor and measure the well-being of your home workers.
 It’s important to continue to assess how your team is doing.
 By keeping aware, you are better able to implement corrective actions to connect your teams and provide the support they need to feel safe, confident and productive while working.
-Implement a means of gauging how they are feeling now and it's important to be consistent and monitor changes over time.
+Implement a means of gauging how they are feeling now and it’s important to be consistent and monitor changes over time.
 They’ll be grateful for it.

-As well as our unlimited Helpline providing detailed advice on all of the above, at Park City we are working with our partner, Engagement Multiplier and a new survey has been created for you to use, free of charge - Working from Home and Winning.
+As well as our unlimited Helpline providing detailed advice on all of the above, at Park City we are working with our partner, Engagement Multiplier and a new survey has been created for you to use, free of charge – Working from Home and Winning.
 Use the free survey to check in on your home workers.
-It's a great way to connect with them and how they are feeling, it allows you to be consistent and provide on-going support.
+It’s a great way to connect with them and how they are feeling, it allows you to be consistent and provide ongoing support.

 Click on this link for your free software survey tool…… Working from Home and Winning

 We will be running a Webinar with Engagement Multiplier, to walk you through the tool and the surveys.
-Date to be confirmed soon.
+Date is to be confirmed soon.

 As always we are just a phone call or email away and can offer you further assistance as and when you need it.
-Park City can assist you personally during this difficult time and help you ensure your HR and H&S is being managed during the lockdown, as you implement your business continuity plans and when you can ‘return to some form of normal working’.
+Park City can assist you personally during this difficult time and help you ensure your HR and H&S are being managed during the lockdown, as you implement your business continuity plans and when you can ‘return to some form of normal working’.
 Talk to us.
 We are here to listen and help.